bookalope/Bookalope/API.md

 <a name="get-bookflows-files-document"></a>`GET https://bookflow.bookalope.net/api/bookflows/{id}/files/document`

-Get the bookflow's original document file, if it exists.
+Get the bookflow’s original document file, if it exists.

 **Parameter**: n/a
 **Return**: The original text document for the bookflow.